Brand Names: Boniva

-Do not take an ibandronate tablet if you cannot sit upright or stand for at least one full hour.
-Ibandronate can cause serious problems in the stomach or esophagus (the tube that connects your mouth and stomach).
-You will need to stay upright for at least 60 minutes after taking this medication.
+Do not take an ibandronate tablet if you have problems with your esophagus, or if you cannot sit upright or stand for at least 60 minutes.
+Ibandronate can cause serious problems in the stomach or esophagus.
+You must stay upright for at least 1 full hour after taking this medicine.

 Talk with your doctor about the risks and benefits of using this medication.